donnemartin/dev-setup/README.md

     $ pip uninstall <package>

+## Virtualenv

+[Virtualenv](http://www.virtualenv.org/) is a tool that creates an isolated Python environment for each of your projects.
+For a particular project, instead of installing required packages globally, it is best to install them in an isolated folder in the project (say a folder named `venv`), that will be managed by virtualenv.

+The advantage is that different projects might require different versions of packages, and it would be hard to manage that if you install packages globally.
+It also allows you to keep your global `/usr/local/lib/python2.7/site-packages` folder clean.

+### Install

+To install virtualenv, simply run:

+    $ pip install virtualenv

+### Usage

+Let's say you have a project in a directory called `myproject`.
+To set up virtualenv for that project:

+    $ cd myproject/
+    $ virtualenv venv --distribute

+If you want your virtualenv to also inherit globally installed packages (like IPython or Numpy mentioned above), use:

+    $ virtualenv venv --distribute --system-site-packages

+These commands create a `venv` subdirectory in your project where everything is installed.
+You need to **activate** it first though (in every terminal where you are working on your project):

+    $ source venv/bin/activate

+You should see a `(venv)` appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv.
+Now when you install something:

+    $ pip install <package>

+It will get installed in the `venv` folder, and not conflict with other projects.

+**Important**: Remember to add `venv` to your project's `.gitignore` file so you don't include all of that in your source code!

 ## Using Git and the Bootstrap Script

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/data-dev-setup`, with `~/data-dev-setup` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.